Copyright © AriseandShine.Org

 Once he starts talking to you, with each word he says you're lessening the chances of his hurting himself because now he's starting to get things off his chest.
 He also senses that you care about him, that you're genuinely concerned for his well-being.

 Remember that even in this small amount of human contact and interchange, a lot of good can come about.
 Getting him to talk and open up is a big step.
 It could mean the difference between his keeping his thoughts and problems bottled up inside him, or releasing them in the course of normal conversation and thus releasing him from his depressed state of mind.

 Remember this saying, "Where there is life, there is hope."
 So be observant.
 No one need take his life.
-Therefore, if you know what the look for - the signs and signals - by talking to him and reaching out, you can help keep another soul on this earth and out of the graveyard.
+Therefore, if you know what to look for (the signs and signals), and by talking to him and reaching out, you can help keep another soul on this earth and out of the graveyard.

 You hold the key to possibly keeping someone from committing suicide.
 This is a big responsibility and nothing to take lightly.
 So be observant.